callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

 * `filename`: I am still not entirely sure what `__FILE__` precisely refers to, but I believe it refers to the current file.
 I am also not very clear about what this means in this context.
-My educated guess is that it refers to the `app/models/house.rb` file, but really the method is being added to the `House::GeneratedAssociationMethods` module, which was created dynamically and does not have a file at all!
+My educated guess is that it refers to the `app/models/house.rb` file, but really the method is being added to the `House::GeneratedAssociationMethods` module, which was created dynamically and doesn't have a file at all!

 * `lineno`: Again, I'm not too clear about this one.
 The [documentation](http://ruby-doc.org/docs/keywords/1.9/Object.html#method-i-__LINE__) is sparse here, only stating that `__LINE__` refers to "The line number, in the current source file, of the current line."

 Almost there!
 We've now got our method definitions, but what do `association` and `reader` refer to?

+### Associations, Caching, and Reflections

 It turns out that `association` is an [instance method](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations.rb#L150) of the `ActiveRecord::Associations` module.